 The best thing to do, Jack eventually decided, was to call up his old lawyer.
 He ignored many an attempt at her getting in contact with him over the years, and it was high time that she help him out now that his old life was coming back with a vengeance.

-Brooke watched out the window of the office as he paced, brow furrowed with unease, on the lawn outside as he spoke with her on the phone.
-Amos had just notified her that her father had tried reaching the house, and she was upstairs to return the call now.
+Brooke watched out the window of the office as he paced uneasily on the lawn outside.
+He was speaking with her on the phone.
+Amos had just notified Brooke that her father had tried reaching the house, however, and she went upstairs to return the call.

 “Well,” came Martin’s voice on the other end of the line.
-He sounded a little stressed.
-“I found her.”
+He sounded exhausted.
+“I have good news, and I have bad news.”

 She opened one of the windows near to where Jack was standing and thinking, and called over to him.